mschneider30/APCS/What-is-binary.md

 ### Binary -> Decimal
 2. Start at the right and assign place values as powers of 2 (2^0, 2^1, 2^2, etc.) Then multiply each 2^x by its corresponding value in base 2, then the sum of the products is the value of the numbe in base 10.
 ### Decimal -> Binary
-3. Take the initial number and divide it by 2.
-The remainder is the rightmost value in base 2.
-Then divide the quotient by 2, and the remainder is the next value on the left.
-Repeat this process until the quotient is 0.
+3. First, take the decimal number and divide it by two.
+Next, assign the remainder as the rightmost digit of the base two number.
+Divide the quotient by two and assign the remainder as the next digit to the left.
+Continue this process until the quotient is zero.